The Cold War

 United Arab Republic

-Egypt and Syria proclaim their political union as the United Arab Republic, with Egyptian President Gamal Abdel Nasser becoming president of the new state on 22 February 1958.
-The union lasts until 28 September 1961, when Syrian Army officers, dissatisfied with domination by Egypt, seize power in Damascus and restore the Syrian Republic.
-On 5 October, Nasser recognizes the Syrian secession, although Egypt will continue to call itself the United Arab Republic until 1971.
+Egypt and Syria proclaimed their political union as the United Arab Republic, with Egyptian President Gamal Abdel Nasser becoming president of the new state on 22 February 1958.
+The union lasted until 28 September 1961, when Syrian Army officers, dissatisfied with domination by Egypt, seized power in Damascus and restored the Syrian Republic.
+On 5 October, Nasser recognized the Syrian secession, although Egypt would continue to call itself the United Arab Republic until 1971.

 Responding to the formation of the United Arab Republic, the Kingdoms of Iraq and Jordan unite as the Arab Federation, with King Faisal II of Iraq as head of state.
 The union lasts only six months before Faisal is deposed by a military coup on 14 July, being formally disestablished by Jordan on 2 August.